Is your child anxious about going back to school? How to tell and what to do

-Many teenagers are pleased to go back to school with the chance of regular contact with their friends and a familiar, structured environment.
-But that's not true for everyone!
-If you're teen's showing signs of worry about heading back to the classroom, here's some practical ideas of what to look out for and what you can do at home to help them feel comfortable and less anxious.
+Many teenagers are pleased to go back to school, with the chance of regular contact with friends and a familiar, structured environment.
+But that's not true for everyone.
+If your teen's showing signs of worry about heading back to the classroom, here are practical ideas of what to look out for and what you can do at home to help them feel comfortable and less anxious.

-If your teen is open in their communication with you, that’s great – you know what’s going on.
-If they’re less talkative, some signs that they’re anxious about being back at school may include:
+If your teen is open in their communication with you, that’s great, you know what’s going on.
+If they’re less talkative, some signs they’re anxious about being back at school may include:

-Irritability, either generally or in particular if you mention anything to do with school;
+irritability, either generally or particularly if you mention anything to do with school

-Lots of headaches and digestive problems (stomach aches, diarrhoea, constipation, vomiting etc);
+lots of headaches and digestive problems (stomach aches, diarrhoea, constipation, vomiting)

 Talk to your teen so you can find out how they feel and whether anything is unsettling them.
-Rather than asking them if they’re OK or if something’s worrying them, which could make them clam up, talk in more general terms about good times they’ve had in the past at school, how their friends are, and what’s coming up that they might enjoy.
-Spend as much time as you can listening to what they have to say rather than talking yourself.
+Rather than asking if they’re OK or if something’s worrying them, which could make them clam up, talk in more general terms about good times they’ve had at school, how their friends are, and what’s coming up that they might enjoy.
+Spend as much time as you can listening rather than talking yourself.

-If they do express concerns, remember that their point of view may not be aligned with your priorities, so find out what’s on their mind by listening – and tempting though it may be, don’t interrupt!
-If you don’t have answers, don’t pretend – either admit you don’t know but will find out, or if there isn’t an answer be as truthful as possible and focus on the positives.
-It’s not always necessary for you to have solutions to make them feel better, just being heard is sometimes enough.
+If they do express concerns, remember their point of view may not align with your priorities, so find out what’s on their mind by listening, and tempting though it may be, don’t interrupt.
+If you don’t have answers, don’t pretend; either admit you don’t know but will find out, or if there isn’t an answer, be as truthful as possible and focus on the positives.
+It’s not always necessary to have solutions to make them feel better; sometimes just being heard is enough.

 Do they know their new schedule?

-Make sure they are well-prepared for the new academic year by having all the practical things they need – such as uniform, sports kit and stationery, and that they have copies of their new timetable and when they should be doing homework in which subject.
+Make sure they're well prepared for the new academic year, with all the practical things they need such as uniform, sports kit and stationery, and copies of their new timetable and when to do homework in which subject.
 Whether they’re in GCSE or sixth form, this is equally important.
-If they’re going to a new school, make sure they know how long it will take them to get there and what the best route is.
+If they’re going to a new school, make sure they know how long it takes to get there and the best route.

 Keeping in touch with friends

-Friendship is especially important to teens, so let them keep in touch with their friends – even if that means they’re spending more time online.
-They may have spent most of the day together at school, but there’s bound to be things they want to go over in the evening.
+Friendship is especially important to teens, so let them keep in touch with friends, even if that means more time online.
+They may have spent most of the day together at school, but there's bound to be things they want to go over in the evening.

-For those going to new schools (or colleges) it’s important they can stay connected to friends that are not going with them – particularly early on when they have not had chance to make new friends yet.
+For those going to new schools or colleges, it’s important they can stay connected to friends who aren't going with them, particularly early on before they've had a chance to make new ones.

 Being online

-Online resources are great for staying up-to-date and getting the latest information, but they’re also a magnet for alarmist stories and scaremongering, especially amongst social media where articles and opinions are widely shared without first checking for accuracy.
-Check what your teens are reading online and try to make sure they are not barraging themselves with information (or possibly misinformation) through every waking minute, as this can result in reinforcing panicky feelings.
+Online resources are great for staying up to date and getting the latest information, but they’re also a magnet for alarmist stories and scaremongering, especially on social media where articles and opinions are widely shared without being checked for accuracy.
+Check what your teens are reading online and try to make sure they aren't bombarding themselves with information (or misinformation) every waking minute, as this can reinforce panicky feelings.

 Creating a new home routine

-With their return to school, you’ll need to re-establish a new routine at home.
-Where possible, try to make sure there is some family time every day - preferably over a meal, but even a cup of tea if eating together isn’t possible.
-Reassure them that you are still there for them.
-Having a regular time to chat about each other’s day (without an agenda) makes sharing feelings easier than a “let’s sit down and talk” scenario.
+With their return to school, you’ll need to re-establish a routine at home.
+Where possible, make sure there's some family time every day, preferably over a meal, but even a cup of tea if eating together isn’t possible.
+Reassure them that you're still there for them.
+Having a regular time to chat about each other’s day, without an agenda, makes sharing feelings easier than a 'let’s sit down and talk' scenario.

 Be practical